jbakse/p5.party/notes/how_to.md

 1. `npm run start` to build/watch/rebuild
-2. use VS Code / Live Server to open examples in browser
-3. .vscode/settings.json configs live server root to be `public/`
+2. use VS Code / Live Server to open examples in browser `.vscode/settings.json` is configured so that the live server root is`public/`

 # How to run tests